 How to Choose the Right Laser System

-What materials are you working with?
+- What materials are you working with?
+Sensitive materials make femtosecond the ideal choice.

+- How important is precision?
 If the answer is “very,” the choice is clear.

+- What’s your budget?
 If cost is a constraint, a picosecond fiber laser might be a starting point.

-High-volume, high-precision environments benefit the most.
+- What’s your production scale?
+High-volume, high-precision environments benefit the most from femtosecond technology.

 The Future of Ultrafast Laser Technology